 Southwest arts and saloon-style bars reign in the rugged, cozy towns of Cave Creek and Carefree in Phoenix's North Valley.
-Hang your hat at Harold's Cave Creek Corral or the Buffalo Chip Saloon, step back in time to shop jewelry and gifts at Frontier Town, or dig into local mining history at the Cave Creek Museum.
+Hang your hat at Harold's Cave Creek Corral, step back in time to shop jewelry and gifts at Frontier Town, or dig into local mining history at the Cave Creek Museum.

 Saddle up at Ponderosa Stables for a guided horseback tour in South Mountain Park and Preserve.
 The preserve's trails wind through saguaros and stunning scenery on 16,000 acres of pristine Sonoran Desert, perfect for cowboy-style exploration.
 You can also get outfitted in cowboy gear on your Corral West Horse Adventures (Estrella Mountain Park) ride, or explore the region's mining and pioneer history with Cave Creek Trail Rides (Cave Creek Regional Park).